-A total of US\$0.4 million of expenditure was incurred on work undertaken in relation to the tie in of the well SS-10 to the gas processing plant.
-The balance of US\$0.5 million of expenditure was spent on geological and geophysical studies in preparation for the drilling of Songo Songo West in 2011 and the planning for the drilling of SS-A well and the enhancement of the SS-10 production well.
+A total of US\$0.15 million of expenditure was incurred during the quarter on geological and geophysical studies in preparation for the drilling of Songo Songo West in 2012.
+The balance of US\$0.975 million was spent on the preparation for the drilling of SS-A well and the enhancement of the SS-10 production well and corrosion studies in relation to developing the optimum plan for the work-over of the wells currently shut-in.